12 Things to Love About Downtown Atlanta

 Many of Atlanta’s top kid-friendly attractions are clustered together in downtown.
-Without getting back in the car (goodbye, traffic!) you can visit the Children’s Museum of Atlanta, The Center for Civil and Human Rights, The College Football Hall of Fame, CNN Center, The World of Coke, Georgia Aquarium, and Oakland Cemetery.
+Without getting back in the car (goodbye, traffic!) you can visit the Children’s Museum of Atlanta, The Center for Civil and Human Rights, The Chick-fil-A Fan College Football Hall of Fame, The World of Coke, Georgia Aquarium, and Oakland Cemetery.
 Tip: If you plan to hit several attractions in a short period of time, consider picking up the Atlanta CityPASS.

 2. Seat of Georgia Government